midnightntwrk/midnight-architecture/adrs/0023-genesis-contents-and-verification.md

 - network id
-- Cardano reference block hash; this block is the one at which data dependent on Cardano state is obtained and verified against; It is particularly important for verification of the treasury initialization, as well as for bootstrapping the cNight Dust generation
+- Cardano reference block hash; this block is the one at which data dependent on Cardano state is obtained and verified against; It is particularly important for verification of the treasury initialization, as well as for bootstrapping the cNight Dust generation; It is meant to include a dedicated transaction issued by governance authorities to mark the start of Midnight chain.
 - cNight generating Dust (`cnight-genesis.json`):
   - references to resolve and observe (`cnight-addresses.json`):
     - mapping validator address (to observe Dust address mapping)